Hello World

 Building

 We will build this code manually using gcc.
 In general, building things manually is a bad idea.
 Build tools (CMake nowadays for C/C++) automate much of the process.
-However, the knowledge of how the compiler is is helpful.
+However, knowing how the compiler works is helpful.

 g++ hello_world.cc -o hello_world

-This will produce an executable file called "hello_world".
-To run the code:
+This produces an executable file called hello_world in the current directory.

 ./hello_world